guneyuzel/decimal-to-binary/README.md

 # decimal to binary
- C++ Program to Convert Decimal to Binary
+ I have created a C++ Program to Convert Decimal to Binary.
+ It converts both integer and decimal part.